The Blog Social

 6. Save Your Brand Kit for Effortless Consistency

 Stop guessing hex codes or scrambling for your logo.
-Canva Pro’s Brand Kit stores your fonts, colors, and assets, so every design stays on brand.
+Canva Pro’s Brand Kit stores your fonts, colours, and assets, so every design stays on brand.

-How to use it: Navigate to “Brand Hub” in the sidebar, upload your logo, and save your brand’s color palette and fonts.
+How to use it: Navigate to “Brand Hub” in the sidebar, upload your logo, and save your brand’s colour palette and fonts.

 7. Use Grids and Frames for Polished Layouts

 Pinterest-worthy grids and perfectly cropped images are easier than you think.
-Grids organize content, while frames turn photos into eye-catching shapes.
+Grids organise content, while frames turn photos into eye-catching shapes.

 How to use it: Search “Grids” or “Frames” in the Elements tab.
 Drag and drop images into frames for instant cohesion.